|

 Step 1: Length of trip & route planning

-I always like to start by deciding how much time I can realistically dedicate to a trip.
-Consider whether you want to cover multiple countries or explore one region in more depth.
-Once I’ve set a time frame, planning the route becomes much easier.
+Consider whether you want to cover multiple countries or explore a single region in greater depth.
+Once Iโ€™ve set a time frame, planning the route becomes much easier.

 Next, figure out which towns or cities you want to visit and how long you will spend in each.
-Research online and get recommendations from people who have been there—this will help you gauge how much time is needed at each stop.

 Download the Google Maps app

-Get familiar with Google Maps and the areas you’ll be visiting.
 I find it helpful to save each location on the map and then zoom out to see where they are in relation to each other.
-This helps me visualise the distances between stops and determine the most logical order to visit them, making it easier to plan an efficient itinerary.

-I also use the app to calculate the drive time for each leg of the journey.
-By doing this for every destination, you’ll get a clear idea of how much time you’ll spend on the road versus how much time you’ll have for exploring.
-This helps ensure a balanced itinerary where you’re not stuck driving all day and can fully enjoy each stop along the way!
+By doing this for every destination, youโ€™ll get a clear idea of how much time youโ€™ll spend on the road versus how much time youโ€™ll have for exploring.

-• What’s your priority: seeing as much as possible or taking a slower pace?
-Deciding if you want to hop between destinations or spend more time exploring each area will help you work out how long your trip needs to be.
+• Whatโ€™s your priority: seeing as much as possible or taking a slower pace?
+Deciding whether you want to hop between destinations or spend more time exploring each area will help you determine how long your trip needs to be.

 Keep your route flexible

-From the start, I knew we had about ten weeks to explore Europe.
-It seemed like plenty of time, so I created an itinerary packed with all the places I wanted to visit—probably a bit too ambitious, to be honest.
+It seemed like plenty of time, so I created an itinerary packed with all the places I wanted to visitโ€”probably a bit too ambitious, to be honest.

-If we’d stuck strictly to the plan, we could have done it all.
-But I’ve always been one to go with the flow.
-A few weeks in, it became clear that we wouldn’t have enough time for everything originally planned, mainly because we added extra stops and ended up staying longer in certain areas.
-Our road trip naturally evolved from there.
+A few weeks in, it became clear that we wouldnโ€™t have enough time for everything originally planned, mainly because we added extra stops and ended up staying longer in certain areas.

 This turned out to be a good thing!
 We still followed the general route but decided to skip southern Italy entirely, giving us more time to explore the north at a relaxed pace.

-As much as I love a well-laid plan, it’s essential to stay flexible.
 Plans are there to guide you, not to dictate every move.
-A fluid itinerary allows for unexpected adventures and changes—something I think makes road trips even more enjoyable.
+A fluid itinerary allows for unexpected adventures and changesโ€”something I think makes road trips even more enjoyable.

-Pro tip >> A week might be enough for a couple of countries, but longer trips allow more flexibility and relaxed driving days.
+โญ Pro tip >> A week might be enough for a couple of countries, but longer trips allow more flexibility and relaxed driving days.
 Try not to fit too much into a short period and build in buffer time for unexpected delays or spontaneous stops.

 Countryside in Alsace during a road trip in Europe

-I’ve packed tons more helpful information into my Europe road trip itineraries below; check them out, as they’ll help you plan country-specific trips!
+Iโ€™ve packed tons more helpful information into my Europe road trip itineraries below; check them out, as theyโ€™ll help you plan country-specific trips!

 Step 2: Choosing a vehicle

-It might seem like an obvious answer, but there is more than one option when planning a European road trip.
 We went in our self-converted campervan, which gave us more flexibility, but the choice of vehicle depends on your route, group size, and travel preferences.

 Consider these questions: